-USAC will send a grade report for your USAC courses and a U of Ghana transcript for courses taken at the U of Ghana.
-Both documents will be sent to UW-Eau Claire upon completion of the program.
+USAC will send a grade report to UW-Eau Claire upon completion of the program.
 However, your grades cannot be posted to your UW-Eau Claire record until UW-Eau Claire receives an official grade report directly from USAC.
-The U of Ghana transcript may arrive later than the USAC courses on your grade report, so your UWEC degree audit may not be fully updated right away.

 If you are asked to complete a transcript release form by USAC, please have the transcript sent to the Center for International Education (see Contacts page for full address).